karol-preiskorn/3d-inventory-api/README.md

 ### MongoDB

-We can use ModgoDB or programming Mongo Atlas API.
+We can use MongoDB or programming Mongo Atlas API.

 <https://www.mongodb.com/developer/languages/typescript/>